FoE-Budha/foe-helper-docs/en/module/gb-calculator/README.md

 ### Key values:
   - **Existing Contributions**
-    - **Secure** – Contributions from others will be assigned to the matching position and secured automatically (default setting)
+    - **Secure** – Contributions from others will be assigned to the matching position and secured automatically
-    - **Trust** – Assumes other contributors won’t overtake each other or new supporters (use cautiously)
+    - **Trust** – Assumes contributors already on GB won’t overtake each other or new supporters
   - **Others to Add** – Total FPs to be contributed by supporters
   - **Owner to Add** – Total FPs you need to contribute
   - **Total FPs Required** – Combined supporter + self-contribution needed fo selected level